authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification-latest.md

 1. Start with the DNS domain found in the RFC5322.From header in the message.
 Define this DNS domain as the Author Domain.

+2. If more than 1 RFC5322.From header is present in the message, or any RFC5322.From header contains more than 1 email address then BIMI processing MUST NOT be performed for this message.

+3. If the DMARC policy for the Author Domain is p=none then BIMI processing MUST NOT be performed for this message.

+4. IF the DMARC record for the Author Domain includes a subdomain policy, and that subdomain policy is sp=none then BIMI processing MUST NOT be performed for this message.

+5. If the DMARC policy for the Author Domain is p=quarantine, and the DMARC record defines a percentage tag, then that tag MUST be pct=100, otherwise BIMI processing MUST NOT be performed for this message.

+6. If the Author Domain has an SPF policy, and that policy ends with +all, then BIMI processing MUST NOT be performed for this message.

-2. If the message for which the indicator is being determined specifies a selector value in the [BIMI Selector Header](#bimi-selector), use this value for the selector.
+7. If the message for which the indicator is being determined specifies a selector value in the [BIMI Selector Header](#bimi-selector), use this value for the selector.
 Otherwise the value 'default' MUST be used for the selector.

-3. Clients MUST query the DNS for a BIMI TXT record at the DNS domain constructed by concatenating the selector, the string '_bimi', and the Author Domain.
+8. Clients MUST query the DNS for a BIMI TXT record at the DNS domain constructed by concatenating the selector, the string '_bimi', and the Author Domain.
 A possibly empty set of records is returned.

-4. Records that do not start with a "v=" tag that identifies the current version of BIMI MUST be discarded.
+9. Records that do not start with a "v=" tag that identifies the current version of BIMI MUST be discarded.

-5. If the set is now empty, the Client MUST query the DNS for a BIMI TXT record at the DNS domain constructed by concatenating the selector 'default', the string '_bimi', and the Organizational Domain (as defined in [DMARC]) corresponding to the Author Domain.
+10. If the set is now empty, the Client MUST query the DNS for a BIMI TXT record at the DNS domain constructed by concatenating the selector 'default', the string '_bimi', and the Organizational Domain (as defined in [DMARC]) corresponding to the Author Domain.
 A custom selector that does not exist falls back to default._bimi.\<organizationalDomain\>, and NOT \<selector\>._bimi.\<organizationalDomain\>.
 A possibly empty set of records is returned.

-6. Records that do not start with a "v=" tag that identifies the current version of BIMI MUST be discarded.
+11. Records that do not start with a "v=" tag that identifies the current version of BIMI MUST be discarded.

-7. If the remaining set contains multiple records or no records, indicator discovery terminates and BIMI processing MUST NOT be performed for this message.
+12. If the remaining set contains multiple records or no records, indicator discovery terminates and BIMI processing MUST NOT be performed for this message.

-8. If the remaining set contains only a single record, this record is used for BIMI Assertion.
+13. If the remaining set contains only a single record, this record is used for BIMI Assertion.

 Indicator Validation {#indicator-validation}
 ----------------------------------